tundish/blathnaid/blathnaid/book/chapters.rst

 He went around the side to where the habitation was, and knocked at the kitchen door.

-Looking up, he saw the lace of a high window twitch and fall back again.
+Looking up, he saw some lace at a high window twitch then fall back again.
 He had a sudden feeling of being watched, but it was not unpleasant.
 There was someone who wanted to meet him.